Decedent

 Smith Martha Female African American Enslaved Domestic December 31, 1859 December 31, 1921 62 Gospel Pilgrim Cemetery Marked The daughter of Jim Nealy, Martha Smith was born around 1860 in Alabama and most likely enslaved as a child.
 She married Seboon (or “Siabam”) Smith around 1870 and the couple had at least six children: Inez, Willie, and Samuel.
 In 1910, she worked as a “sick nurse” and lived with her family on Bertin Street.
 She died from “cancer return” on May 30, 1922.
 According to her Death Certificate, she worked as a domestic and lived at 181 Lyndon Avenue.

-Brown Eliza Female African American Unknown Gospel Pilgrim Cemetery Marked [biographical information unknown]
+Holsey [??]
+Unknown African American Unknown Gospel Pilgrim Cemetery Marked [biographical information unknown]

 Smith Robert Male African American Free Carpenter December 31, 1888 December 31, 1924 36 Gospel Pilgrim Cemetery Marked The son of Nellie Thomas and Scott Smith, Robert Smith was born around 1889.
 He married Pearl Smith and served in the 313 Service Battalion during the First World War.
 He died from being “shot by police in self defense” on December 25, 1925.
 According to his Death Certificate, he worked as carpenter and lived at 387 Flint Street.

-Morton Claud Male African American Free December 31, 1892 December 31, 1892 Gospel Pilgrim Cemetery Marked According to his tombstone, Claud Morton was born in February 1893 and died in June; he was just over 3 months old.
-He most likely lived at 823 Prince Avenue with the other members of the Morton family.
+Morton Chester Male African American Free December 31, 1884 December 31, 1884 Gospel Pilgrim Cemetery Marked According to his tombstone, Chester Morton was born in March 1885 and died from unknown causes in July 1885.
+He was 4 or 5 months old at the time of his death.
+He is buried in the Morton plot in Gospel Pilgrim Cemetery and most likely lived at 823 Prince Avenue with the other members of the Morton family.

 Smith Julia Female African American Unknown December 31, 1939 Gospel Pilgrim Cemetery Marked Julie E. Smith died on July 11, 1940.
 She is buried alongside Winnie Moore.